© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Prehistoric enclosed hut circle settlement, an associated enclosure, and a bowl barrow NNE of Appleby Slack is a scheduled monument protected by Historic England under reference 1013818.
 View the official record →

-The prehistoric enclosed hut circle settlement, associated enclosure, and bowl barrow located north-northeast of Appleby Slack in Lancashire comprises evidence of Bronze Age occupation and funerary practice.
+Prehistoric enclosed hut circle settlement NNE of Appleby Slack is a Bronze Age or Iron Age archaeological complex located in Lancashire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013818.

 Prehistoric enclosed hut circle settlement, an associated enclosure, and a bowl barrow NNE of Appleby Slack is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013818.